red-data-tools/xtensor-arrow-glib/README.md

 ### How to build by developers

-You need to install [xtensor](https://github.com/QuantStack/xtensor) before you install xtensor GLib.
+You need to install [xtensor](https://github.com/QuantStack/xtensor) and [Apache Arrow](https://arrow.apache.org/) GLib before you install xtensor Arrow GLib.
 See documents about how to install them.

 You need [GTK-Doc](https://www.gtk.org/gtk-doc/) and [GObject Introspection](https://wiki.gnome.org/Projects/GObjectIntrospection)
-to build xtensor GLib.
+to build xtensor Arrow GLib.
 You can install them by the followings:

 On Debian GNU/Linux or Ubuntu: